PrincetonUniversity/PsyNeuLink/README.md

              + LearningProjection:
-                 takes an error signal (scalar or vector, usually the output of a Monitoring Mechanism) and uses it to modulate the parameter of a projection (using the matrix of a MappingProjection).
+                 takes an error signal (scalar or vector, usually the output of a Monitoring Mechanism) and uses it to modulate the parameter of a projection (usually the matrix of a MappingProjection).

              [+ GatingProjection — Not yet implemented
                  takes a gating signal source and uses it to modulate the input or output state of a mechanism.